MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

     > [!NOTE]
     > If you remove these policies you won't be able to access the benefits of the Azure Policy guest configuration extension.

 - OS recommendations based on compute security baselines will no longer be included in Defender for Cloud foundational CSPM.
-These recommendations will be available when you [enable the Defender for Servers Plan 2](tutorial-enable-servers-plan.md)
+These recommendations will be available when you [enable the Defender for Servers Plan 2](tutorial-enable-servers-plan.md).

-Review the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/) to learn about Defender Servers Plan 2 pricing.
+Review the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/) to learn about Defender Servers Plan 2 pricing information.

 Recommendations that are provided by the MCSB that aren't part of Windows and Linux compute security baselines, will continue to be part of free foundational CSPM.